Tuplajuusto/Kansallispuistot/PROGRESS.md

       only revisit if live attribution turns out insufficient in practice

 ## 💡 Ideas mentioned but not yet decided on

+- [ ] **"Quick add trip" button on Home** — a shortcut for logging a visit without navigating to that specific park's page first.
+Tap the button, a popup opens with a park dropdown/search selector at the top, then the same fields already used in a park's "Your visit" section below it (date, note, photo, distance).
+Submitting writes to the same `log` data everything else already uses — this is a new entry point to existing functionality, not a new data model.
+      Real use case: logging a visit after getting home from a trip, without hunting through Explore for the right park first.
+Not scoped beyond this — needs a decision on exact placement on Home (its own card? folded into an existing one?) and how the park dropdown should behave with 41 options (searchable text input matching Explore's search, most likely, rather than a plain long dropdown list).

+- [ ] Maptoolkit.org's "Hiking" map style, for later — genuinely nice,
+      purpose-built for exactly this use case (contour lines, hillshading, trail-friendly rendering), and worth a look again someday.
+Explicitly deferred in favor of MML for now: switching to Maptoolkit means a real migration (Leaflet vector-tile plugin, new license terms to track, a "no offline tile generation" clause that needs clarifying against the app's existing offline cache), while MML reuses integration that already exists.
+Right call for now since this app isn't trying to be a standalone map/navigation product — the map serves the park-tracking purpose, it isn't the purpose.
+Revisit if MML's `taustakartta` turns out to look or perform worse than hoped.

 - [ ] **Trip prep tips / packing checklists — now fully specced, ready to
       build.** Placement decided: a small teaser card on Home, same visual